Published by Carl Hedinger. Last Updated on May 5, 2023.

-Located inside Homeplace Beer Company, Hog Hollow Pizza is one of the most popular restaurants in Burnsville for quite a few reasons.
+Located inside Homeplace Beer Company, Hog Hollow Pizza is one of the most popular restaurants in Burnsville for several reasons.

-For starters, they make sure you won’t have to go far to fill up after enjoying a few craft beers.
-The food menu includes yummy starters and salads, specialty pies, and a whole world of build-your-own pizza adventures.
+For starters, they ensure you won’t have to go far to fill up after enjoying a few craft beers.
+The menu includes yummy starters and salads, specialty pies, and a whole world of build-your-own pizza adventures.

 It all comes together to create one of our favorite Burnsville restaurants.

-We were very sad to see sister restaurant Second Home closed but look forward to seeing what comes next from the Homeplace team!
+We were very sad to see sister restaurant Second Home close but we look forward to seeing what comes next from the Homeplace team!
 Please support them if you can!

 702 E Main St

 Packing a flavor that hasn’t lost its way since this diner first opened in 1953, this laid-back environment is home to some great American classics.